Bahloulredj/Bahloulredj/README.md

 - 👀 I’m interested in data analyst, data science and ML
 - 🌱 I’m currently learning Analysing data with python
 - 💞️
-- 📫 How to reach me
+- 📫 How to reach me:amimita.24@gmail.com

 <!---
 Bahloulredj/Bahloulredj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.